Get the Best WordPress Backup

 That’s it!
 You can now manually migrate your WordPress site.

-Do you want to make the migration process much easier?
-Download Duplicator Pro to drag and drop your original website to a new location!
+Upgrade to Duplicator Pro to drag and drop your original website to a new location!